 UNEP joined forces with the principles for responsible investment and climate bonds initiative to support global interoperability and implementation of sustainable finance taxonomies and other frameworks.
 UNEP FI virtually announced the collaboration on 27 June.
 The initiative aims to build consensus on taxonomy definitions and concepts among standard setters, policymakers, and taxonomy users, support the development of taxonomies and provide tools for implementation.
-UNEP FI implements mandates for sustainable finance taxonomy development and implementation in in Brazil, Costa Rica, the EU and Panama as part of the European Commission's platform on sustainable finance.
+UNEP FI implements mandates for sustainable finance taxonomy development and implementation in Costa Rica, Panama, Brazil and in the EU as part of the European Commission's platform on sustainable finance.